 Romania has wonderful Christmas traditions, unique in the world, especially in the countryside.

 One tradition is going “caroling” just before Christmas.
 Groups of friends go from house to house “caroling” their way in.
 If you don’t sing a carol, you are not allowed in.
 Once inside, a feast of food and drinks starts!

-Warning: in an average three weeks trip to Romania during holidays you will gain about 4 kilograms to your weight.
+Warning: in an average three-week trip to Romania during holidays you may gain about 4 kilograms to your weight.
 Let’s call them the happiness weight add-ons!